Emmanuel-Iyahen/AI-CHATBOT/README.md

-# 🧠 AI-Powered Document-Aware Conversational Chatbot
+# 🧠 AI-Powered Document-Aware Conversational AI-Assistant

 This project is a conversational chatbot built with FastAPI.
 It combines OpenAI’s language model with a PDF document retriever to answer user queries based on the document content and also general knowledge.
 It supports conversational memory to maintain context across chat interactions.
 The frontend serves a simple web chat UI. it understands and answers questions based on uploaded PDF documents using **LangChain**, **OpenAI GPT-4**, and **FAISS** for semantic search. if question asked is not in document context, it falls back to OpenAI's GPT to respond intelligently even without document context.